Michael Morton (criminal justice): Prosecutor Ken Anderson

+Morton's attorneys discovered this evidence while preparing a final appeal, using an open records request.
+They were able to depose Anderson—and others involved in the investigation—under oath.
+Testimony from former prosecutor Doug Arnold indicated that Anderson revealed he would not have Sgt.
+Wood testify so that "the other side can't have access to those reports."

-On February 20, 2012, Harle asked the Texas Supreme Court to convene a court of inquiry, finding that there was evidence to support Morton's contention that Anderson had tampered with evidence and should have been held in contempt of court for not complying with the trial judge's order to let him review all possible exculpatory evidence.
-The court of inquiry began on February 4, 2013.
-On April 19, 2013, the court of inquiry ordered Anderson to be arrested, saying "This court cannot think of a more intentionally harmful act than a prosecutor's conscious choice to hide mitigating evidence so as to create an uneven playing field for a defendant facing a murder charge and a life sentence."
+On February 20, 2012, Judge Harle asked the Texas Supreme Court to convene a court of inquiry, finding that there was evidence to support Morton's contention that Anderson had tampered with evidence and should have been held in contempt of court for not complying with the trial judge's order to let him review all possible exculpatory evidence.
+The court of inquiry was held in February 2013.
+On April 19, 2013, the court of inquiry ordered Anderson to be arrested, stating, "This court cannot think of a more intentionally harmful act than a prosecutor's conscious choice to hide mitigating evidence so as to create an uneven playing field for a defendant facing a murder charge and a life sentence."
 Anderson responded by claiming immunity from any prosecution under the expiry of applicable statutes of limitation.
 On September 23, 2013, Anderson resigned from his position as district court judge.

 On November 8, 2013, Anderson was found to be in contempt of court by 9th Judicial District Judge Kelly Moore.
 Anderson pled no contest to the charges as part of a plea bargain.
-He was sentenced to 10 days in county jail, and was ordered to report to jail no later than December 2, 2013.
-He received credit for one day he spent in jail in April 2013, when he was arrested following the court of inquiry.
-He was also fined $500, and ordered to perform 500 hours of community service.
-He agreed to give up his license to practice law in exchange for having the charges of evidence tampering dropped.
-He will be eligible to apply to have his law license reinstated after five years.
-On November 15, 2013, Anderson was released from jail after having served five days of his 10-day sentence; he was released early after receiving credit for good behavior.

 After the plea agreement was announced, it was publicly revealed that Williamson County District Attorney Jana Duty agreed to authorize an independent review of every case that Anderson ever prosecuted, along with every case in which Bradley successfully opposed DNA testing.
+Anderson was sentenced to 10 days in county jail, to begin no later than December 2, 2013;.
+He received credit for one day he spent in jail in April 2013 (when he was arrested following the court of inquiry) and ultimately only served five days.
+He was fined $500 and ordered to perform 500 hours of community service.
+In exchange for having the charges of evidence tampering dropped, he agreed to relinquish his license to practice law.
+He would be eligible to apply to have his law license reinstated after five years.
+On November 15, 2013, Anderson was released from jail after having served five days of his 10-day sentence, released early after receiving credit for good behavior.